PaulZC/Balloon_Cut-Down_Device/CONFIGURE.md

 As the servo is powered continuously in Set_Servo mode, the battery will discharge quickly if the device is left in this mode.
 Always reset the device to put it back into Cut_Down mode when the servo positions have been stored.

-After resetting the device, the shoulder screw can be replaced and the OPEN and CLOSED switches can be used to move the servo.
+After resetting the device, the shoulder screw can be replaced and the OPEN and CLOSE switches can be used to move the servo.

 ## Licence